rolandpj1968/mam/docs/overview.md

 - ***save[if|ifnot]*** ***rN***

-Accumulator read from general-purpose or accumulator back-up register - note conditional restores are always considered accumulator-writing
+Accumulator read from general-purpose or accumulator back-up register - note conditional restores are always considered accumulator-writing:

 - ***restore[if|ifnot]*** ***[rN|aM]***